eeg2025/eeg2025.github.io/_pages/data.md

 This command will download the specified mini release R1 with the BDF format from the AWS S3 bucket to your local directory without requiring AWS credentials.

 ### Google Drive
-The mini releases, both BDF and SET formats, are also available on Google Drive.
+The mini releases, both BDF and SET formats, are also available on Google Drive as ZIP files.
 You can download them directly from the [HBN Data Page](https://neuromechanist.github.io/data/hbn/).

 ### Original Data
 If you need access to the original data, please visit the [HBN Data Page](https://neuromechanist.github.io/data/hbn/) or search for `HBN-EEG` on [Nemar](https://nemar.org).
+The data for the competition was derived from this original data by resampling it at 100 Hz, so it is not as large.
+We recommend that you do NOT use the original data, as models trained with it might not work on the competition data because of the sampling rate discrepancy.

 ## Reference